TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   approaches differ not only in the algorithms employed, but more importantly, in the interpretation of the results of the corresponding adjustment.
-When adjusting for `m` tests, FWER control involves adjusting p-values so they have the following interpretation: the adjusted p-value represents the probability that ANY of the `m` tests will reject a null hypothesis by chance.
-By contrast, FDR adjustment results in p-values representing the probability that ANY ONE of the `m` tests will reject a null hypothesis by chance.
+When adjusting for `m` tests, FWER control involves adjusting p-values so they have the following interpretation: the adjusted values represents the probability that ANY of the `m` tests will reject a null hypothesis by chance.
+By contrast, FDR adjustment results in values representing the probability that ANY ONE of the `m` tests will reject a null hypothesis by chance.
 In the case that 1000 tests were being conducted simultaneously (in the case of differential expression analysis of whole transcriptome